 There was cạo gió, a method of scraping the skin with menthol oil and a coin to relieve aches and pains.

 And then there were Vietnamese preserved lemons (also known as chanh muối), a drink that can be taken hot or cold for a variety of ailments from nausea to the common cold.

-And even though the term “home remedy” probably conjures up an unpleasant brew that you ingest because you have to, chanh muối actually makes a very refreshing summertime drink — especially if you’re more of a salt rather than a sweets person, like I am.
+And even though the term “home remedy” probably conjures up an unpleasant brew that you ingest because you have to, chanh muối actually makes a very refreshing summertime (or anytime) drink — especially if you’re more of a salt aficionado than a sweets person, like I am.

 Chanh Muối (Vietnamese Preserved Lemons)

 Makes 1 quart

 1/4 cup kosher salt, plus more to sprinkle

 3 to 5 organic lemons (more or less, depending on how many will fit in your jar)

 In a small saucepan over medium-high heat, dissolve the salt in water and then remove the brine from heat.

 Wash and scrub your lemons thoroughly to remove any wax from store-bought lemons, or any dirt from homegrown lemons.